 As established in the previous section, corn has the least expensive total cost for ethanol production.
 So what part of the corn is used for ethanol?
 Primarily the corn kernel is used for ethanol production.
-Figure 7.8 shows the general composition of corn.
+The figure below shows the general composition of corn.
 It is a picture of yellow dent corn, which is commonly used for ethanol production.
 The endosperm is mostly composed of starch, the corn’s energy storage, and protein for germination.
 It is the starch that is used for making fuel.
 The pericarp is the outer covering that protects the kernel and preserves the nutrients inside.
-The pericarp resists water and water vapor, and protects against insects and microorganisms.
+The pericarp resists water and water vapor and protects against insects and microorganisms.
 The living organism in the kernel is the germ.
-It contains genetic information, enzymes, vitamins and minerals, which help the kernels grow into a corn plant.
-About 25% of the germ is corn oil, and is a valuable part of the kernel.
+It contains genetic information, enzymes, vitamins, and minerals, which help the kernels grow into a corn plant.
+About 25% of the germ is corn oil and is a valuable part of the kernel.
 The tip cap is where the kernel is attached to the cob, and water and nutrients flow through the tip cap.
 This part of the kernel is not covered by the pericarp.

 Starch is a polymer.
 It is made up of D-glucose units.
-Therefore, the glucose components directly impact ethanol yields.
+Therefore, glucose components directly impact ethanol yields.
 The components of yellow dent corn are the following.
 It is primarily composed of starch, at 62%.
 The corn kernel is also composed of protein and fiber (19%), water (15%), and oil (4%).
 It can also contain traces of other constituents, but these are small relative to the main components.
 If you’ll recall from Lesson 6, starch is composed of two different polymeric molecules: amylose and amylopectin.
 If you factor in these two carbons, the starch can be broken into these components: amylopectin is 50% of the yellow dent corn kernel (80% of the starch) and amylose is 12% of the kernel (20% of the starch).

 One bushel of corn (56 lbs.) can provide several products.
 The one bushel can provide: